The last five women’s Grand Slams have now been won by five different players. Good luck trying to predict who triumphs at the French Open.

 There is at least a chance for Austria’s Dominic Thiem to gate-crash the “Big Three” on Sunday when he plays Djokovic in the men’s Melbourne final.

-But the 33-year-old Spaniard Nadal will once more be hot favourite at the French Open in May-June, having won the crown there a remarkable 12 times.
+But the 33-year-old Spaniard Nadal will once more be a hot favorite at the French Open in May-June, having won the crown there a remarkable 12 times.

-In comparison, the women’s draw in Paris looks like being another bun fight.
+In comparison, the women’s draw in Paris looks like another bun fight.